 Founder Peter Newton had a fascinating history.
-Born and raised in England, he was a dispatcher in Palestine during WWII and, thanks in part to a mistake acceptance, an Oxford graduate.
+Born and raised in England, he was a dispatcher in Palestine during WWII and an Oxford graduate.
 He came to the United States to work as a political journalist on Capitol Hill, before later making his fortune in San Francisco as a paper mogul.

 In the 1960s, Newton began purchasing land in Napa Valley and planting grapes, selling some to none other than the Mondavis.
 He was the visionary behind the acclaimed Sterling Vineyards in Calistoga (the white-washed one with the gondola), before selling the property in 1976 to start a new winery atop Napa Valley's Spring Mountain.

 Of the 560 acres he purchased, only 11 percent of it was plantable for vines.
 But the mountain terroir, Newton correctly believed, was the key to growing premium grapes.
 Ranging from 500 to 1,600 feet above sea level, an elaborate mosaic of 71 vineyard parcels were dangerously terraced along the steep and tricky contours of the mountain.
 Newton's true masterpiece, these are some of the steepest vines in all of California— due to new restrictions, they could not be legally replicated today.
 (May through October, visitors can book the Discovery Tour to take a wild ride through the vineyards aboard Napa Valley's first electric ATV.
 The experience culminates in a wine tasting at 1,600 feet.)